OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > Compute the hash of the value(s).
 The single-argument version can take a value of any type.
 The two-argument version requires both arguments to be `bytes32`.
 Both produce a `bytes32`.
 >
 > [Improvement needed: Currently the one-argument hash  just hashes the underlying AVM representation of the value.
 This will cause some values of different types to have equal hashes.
 It seems better to guarantee that two values test as equal (using ==) if and only if they have the same hash.
-To do that, we would need to generate code that incorporates a typecode of some sort in the hash.]
+To do that, we would need to generate code that incorporates a typecode of some sort into the hash.]
 >
 > [Possible improvement: For some user-defined data structures, the "representation hash" approach we use here won't make sense.
 We might approach this by adding a "nohash" modifier to types.
 Attempts to hash an object whose type had the nohash modifier would generate an error.
+Or possibly we want a "nocompare" modifier which would prohibit both equality comparisons and hashing.
+Note that the underlying implementation uses hashing to do comparisons of non-atomic types, so values are comparable if and only if they are hashable.]
 >
-> [Likely improvement: Eliminate the two-argument hash, on the theory that the programmer can always make a tuple and hash that using the single-argument hash.
+> [Likely improvement: Eliminate the two-argument hash, on the rationale that the programmer can always make a tuple and hash that using the single-argument hash.
 Applying the single-argument hash to general values is a simpler and equally expressive mechanism.]

 `struct` { *name1* : *expression1* , *name2* : *expression2* , ... }

-> Create a new struct object.
+> Create a new struct value.
 The types of the struct fields are inferred from the types of the expressions.
 Returns a struct value whose type is determined by the sequence of names and expression types given.

 ( *expression1* , *expression2*, ... )